List of largest biomedical companies by revenue

 It does not include biotechnology companies that are now owned by, or form a part of, larger pharmaceutical groups.

-Ranking by Revenue
+Ranking by revenue

 The following table lists the largest biotechnology and pharmaceutical companies ranked by revenue in billion USD.
 The change column indicates the company's relative position in this list compared to its relative position in the preceding year; i.e., an increase would be moving closer to rank 1 and vice versa.
 Green cells indicate years where revenue increased compared to the preceding year.
-Red cells indicate those years where there has been a decrease.
+Red cells indicate those years when there has been a decrease.